UUHakusho/OpenGL-2D-Racing-Game/README.md

-# OpenGL-2D-Racing-Game (unfinished)
+# OpenGL-2D-Racing-Game
-Simple 2D Racing game made with OpenGL, C++ and Win32, includes collisions, a small track, and a car for the player to use arrow keys to control.
+(unfinished) Simple 2D Racing game made with OpenGL, C++ and Win32.
+Demonstrating collision detection, a small track, and a car for the player to use arrow keys to control.

 To launch:
 Use Microsoft Visual Studio 2019